bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 ![My Blog](./figures/my_blog_link.png)

+What do you see in the home page?

+\newpage

 ### Step 4 ###

-You will the hyper link in the home page.
-Right click and do 'View Page Source', you will the hyperlink which is a relative url.
+You will see the hyper link in the home page.

 ![Relative URL](./figures/hyperlink_source.png)

+Right click and do 'View Page Source', you will see the hyperlink which is a relative url.

+\newpage

 ### Step 5 ###

 Change the articles_path to articles_url in the welcome/index.html.erb.
-View page source you will see the absolute URL.

 ![Absolute URL](./figures/hyperlink_source2.png)

+View page source to see the absolute URL.

+\newpage

 ### Step 6 ###

 Click on the 'My Blog' link.
-You will see the following error page.

 ![Missing Articles Controller](./figures/articles_controller_missing.png)

+You will see the above error page.

+\newpage

 ### Step 7 ###